 Normally, you can exit the Download mode by long pressing power button.
 However, sometimes, the Galaxy phone just doesn't boot up no matter how long you press the power button.
-It seems like that your Galaxy phone is stuck at Download mode.
+It seems like that the Galaxy phone is stuck at Download mode.
 This often happens when the phone is soft-bricked after a bad update or corrupted firmware flashing.
 To get out of Download mode or odin mode on Galaxy phone or tablet, you can try these tricks.

 First, you need to download a tool named Broken Android Data Extraction on your Windows PC.

-After connecting your Galaxy device to PC, the tool can detect that your device is under Download mode and get it out of the mode automatically.
+After connecting your Galaxy device to PC, the tool can detect that your device is stuck in Odin mode and get it out of Odin mode automatically.
 It is as simple as ABC.
 You can use the tool for Samsung Galaxy S4/5/6, Note 3/4/5, Tab Pro 10.1.
 There are two ways to exit download mode with the program.